[3.7] Sovyn's Lazy Pally - Tanky Templar with Max Block

 The Counter-Attacks provide a way to passively curse our enemies for additional defense or offense and also do some free damage.
 I have chosen Reckoning for this purpose as it applies the curse to more enemies than the other Counter-Attack skills could.

-Link with Curse on Hit and your choice of one curse: Enfeeble - very powerful against endgame bosses due to its ability to reduce their damage and critical strikes, or you can use Vulnerability (for physical attack skills) or Elemental Weakness (for elemental attack skills) here instead of Enfeeble in easy going areas for additional offensive capability.
-Other good curse choices if you have mana troubles are Warlord's Mark or Poacher's Mark.
+Link with Curse on Hit and your choice of one curse: Enfeeble - The only choice for hardcore, this is very powerful against endgame bosses due to its ability to reduce their damage and critical strikes, or you can use Vulnerability (for physical attack skills) or Elemental Weakness (for elemental attack skills) here instead of Enfeeble in easy going areas for additional offensive capability.
+For high level characters with top tier equipment, Punishment is probably the best DPS curse if you choose a close-range melee skill.
+Other good curse choices if you have mana troubles are Warlord's Mark or Poacher's Mark, or use Assassin's Mark to further the critical strike capability of the build.

 If you want to use a 4-link item for this, optional choices include the counter-attack when you are hit, Vengeance to apply your curse slightly more frequently, or Blind for additional defense.